 Going on to make 23 appearances, eighteen of them top flight starts, Chambers attracted the interest of Arsenal and Manchester United.

-Theo Walcott joined Arsenal from Southampton in 2006 The latter of the two Premier League giants, now managed by Louis van Gaal opted to sign Luke Shaw for £30m instead while Arsene Wenger looks set to secure Chambers' signature.
+The latter of the two Premier League giants, now managed by Louis van Gaal opted to sign Luke Shaw for £30m instead while Arsene Wenger looks set to secure Chambers' signature.

 Mathieu Debuchy is likely to hold down a first-team birth in the short-term but the 19-year-old will fancy his chances of deposing the Frenchman in the near future.